 The Submission Details

-From the Submission Settings, click the Select "Priority" dropdown and choose the priority you want to assign the submission.
+Click the "Priority" dropdown and choose the priority you want to assign the submission.

 The priority for the submission immediately updates.
 Every member who subscribes to the submission receives a notification that the priority has changed.